Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

-The first step in understanding the dynamics of the ion model has been to study the equation with linearized Poisson coupling, which led to the study of the (partially) \emph{linearized VPME} system where the Vlasov equation is coupled with $- \e^2\Delta U_\e + U_\e = \rho_\e - 1.$ This system is closely related to the \emph{screened Vlasov-Poisson} system, up to a difference in the scaling with respect to the Debye length: in the screened Vlasov-Poisson system, the potential $U$ satisfies $- \Delta U_\e + \e^{-2} U_\e = \rho_\e - 1$.
+The first step in understanding the dynamics of the ion model has been to study the equation with linearized Poisson coupling, which led to the study of the (partially) \emph{linearized VPME} system where the Vlasov equation is coupled with $- \e^2\Delta U_\e + U_\e = \rho_\e - 1$ (note however that even with this linear Poisson coupling, the resulting Vlasov system is still nonlinear and thus not truly `linearized').
+This system is closely related to the \emph{screened Vlasov--Poisson} system, up to a difference in the scaling with respect to the Debye length: in the screened Vlasov--Poisson system, the potential $U$ satisfies $- \Delta U_\e + \e^{-2} U_\e = \rho_\e - 1$.
+Thus for $\e=1$ the screened Vlasov--Poisson and linearized VPME systems coincide.
 For more information about linearized VPME and screened VP see also \cite{SchaefferScreened, HKR, BedrossianMasmoudiMouhot, TrinhNguyen, HKNguyenRousset2021, HoferWinter}.